Aerijo/tree-sitter-nd/README.md

 Note that most rules here have alternative syntax.
 This is to allow for personal preference, and typing ease.
 For example, you can use the unicode character `∧` for an _and_ expression, but `^` or `&` will do the same and is readily accessible on most keyboards.
 Whatever you pick, for the sake of yourself and others please be consistent.
 The accompanying linter (planned) will probably shout at you if you combine styles.

 Whitespace between tokens is ignored.
 Consecutive word characters will be read as a single variable, but `x ^ y` is the same as `x^y`.
-Indentation is very important however, and is used to determine block scoping (like Python).
+Indentation is not syntactic, but highly recommended for readability.

 In the following, an `expression` is one logical expression, e.g, `a -> b -> c` or `x ^ y _ z`.
 In most cases, only one expression is permitted per line.
-The `block` of an expression refers to a consecutive sequence of expressions of equal or deeper nesting / indentation than the chosen expression.
+The `block` of an expression refers to a consecutive sequence of expressions of equal or deeper nesting than the chosen expression.

 ### Comments